-Movie Trailers Speaking Activity Preparation:
+Movie Trailers ESL Activity Preparation:

-Start off the lesson with a short discussion about movies.
+First, start the lesson with a short discussion about movies.
 Model your own example and briefly describe things like the plot, characters, theme, setting and genre.
 Pick one of your favorite films or something that you have watched recently that the students would also be familiar with.
 Setting a clear example will clarify their goal for achieving the tasks.

 Next, have students do the same thing but in smaller groups.
-Try to encourage them to be as active in conversation as possible and listen to what their classmates have to say.
+Try to encourage them to be as active in conversation as possible and listen to what their classmates say.
 You could also get them all talking about their favorite actors, actresses, recent movies, classic films, and movie characters etc.

 After brainstorming all the different types of movie genres, hand out the chart template to the students with the different categories on it.